jobovy/galpy/doc/source/index.rst

 * *galpy: A Python Library for Galactic Dynamics*, Jo Bovy (2015), *Astrophys.
 J. Supp.*, **216**, 29 (`arXiv/1412.3451 <http://arxiv.org/abs/1412.3451>`_).

 and link to ``http://github.com/jobovy/galpy``.
+Some of the code's functionality is introduced in separate papers (like ``galpy.df.streamdf`` and ``galpy.df.streamgapdf``, see above), so please also cite those papers when using these functions.
 Please also send me a reference to the paper or send a pull request including your paper in the list of galpy papers on this page (this page is at doc/source/index.rst).
 Thanks!

 When using the ``galpy.actionAngle.actionAngleAdiabatic`` and ``galpy.actionAngle.actionAngleStaeckel`` modules, please cite `2013ApJ...779..115B <http://adsabs.harvard.edu/abs/2013ApJ...779..115B>`_ in addition to the papers describing the algorithm used.
 When using ``galpy.actionAngle.actionAngleIsochroneApprox``, please cite `2014ApJ...795...95B <http://adsabs.harvard.edu/abs/2014ApJ...795...95B>`_, which introduced this technique.